 iCloud proves unreliable

-HTTP 503 is a temporary error code ("Service unavailable") that indicates that the iCloud servers are not responding properly to your device's requests.
-Usually, the error goes away because GoodNotes automatically retries, but we receive many reports that the error persists and causes syncing errors.
-This issue is not apparent to us and we have escalated the case to Apple Technical Support for investigation.
-It appears that the issue occurs with other apps as well.
+HTTP 503 is a temporary error code ("Service unavailable") that indicates that the iCloud servers aren't responding properly to your device's requests.
+This error usually resolves when GoodNotes automatically retries, but we're receiving many reports that the error persists and causes syncing errors.
+This issue isn't apparent to us, and we've escalated the case to Apple Technical Support for investigation.
+It appears that this issue also occurs with other apps.

 Some developers have found that their apps worked fine for years before the iCloud server issue that appears to be causing the error message suddenly appeared.
 A handful of developers were able to get help from Apple engineers, one of whom was able to modify his iCloud container for his developer account to fix the problem.
 But there seem to be many developers who are still affected.
 Other developers have integrated an iCloud status dashboard into their apps so customers can see when iCloud isn't working.